klynmc/special-parakeet/README.md

 # Budget Tracker

 ## Purpose
-So users can track their spending both online and offline
+So users can conveniently track their spending both online and offline

 ## Website
 https://enigmatic-plateau-40671.herokuapp.com